joemaidman/CV/README.md

 ## Technologies

-This is a selection of the languages, frameworks, and tools I have experience with.
-My goal is to use the best tool for the job and become a better developer.
+I have a preference for backend development but have experience across the stack with multiple languages, frameworks and tools.
+My goal is to keep learning about new technology and to use the best tool for the job to deliver the right solution.

 <b>Backend</b> ~ Typescript | javascript | Node | NestJS | GraphQL | OpenAPI | PostgreSQL | Java & Lombok | Kotlin | Spring | Ruby | C# | WPF (XAML) | VBA </br>
 <b>Frontend</b> ~ Typescript | javascript | React | Redux | Redux-Saga | SCSS & CSS</br>